malhaouit/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 As a Full-Stack Software Engineer, you have to master the art of parsing log files.
 Today we will do a simple parsing of Apache log access files (the link to download the Apache log file for processing: http://intranet-projects-files.s3.amazonaws.com/holbertonschool-sysadmin_devops/80/apache-access.log)

 	Requirement:
-	+ Format: IP HTTP_CODE
+	> Format: IP HTTP_CODE
 		\- in a list format
-	+ You must use awk
+	> You must use awk
-	+ You are not allowed to use while, for, until and cut
+	> You are not allowed to use while, for, until and cut
-	+ Download and commit the apache-access.log file along with your answers files
+	> Download and commit the apache-access.log file along with your answers files

 - **Task 14:** `Dig the data`
 Now that we’ve parsed the Apache log file, let’s sort the data so we can get a better idea of what is going on.

+	Using what you did in the previous exercise, write a Bash script that groups visitors by IP and HTTP status code, and displays this data.

+	Requirements:
+	> The exact format must be:
+		\- OCCURENCE_NUMBER IP HTTP_CODE
+		\- In list format
+	> Ordered from the greatest to the lowest number of occurrences
+	> You must use awk
+	> You are not allowed to use while, for, until and cut